myrrlyn/apocrypha.es/priv/archive/1pcss6.md

 So, could you ever tell?
 If Miraak and Konahrik had fought so, could you tell the difference during the deafening Shouts?
-One is a powerful leader of a cult and the other... is a powerful leader of a cult.
+One is a powerful leader of a cult and the other… is a powerful leader of a cult.
 Could you ever tell if 1 and 1 switched places?
 Vivec can, but he’s a special snowflake who can think beyond three-dimensional thought.
 Or Hortator and Sharmat, who won that fight in Red Mountain?
 When Dagoth Ur slept and Nerevar died from wounds, who could tell?
 Or